 Walla Walla High School offers a comprehensive curriculum.
 Program options range from special education and ELL services to Honors and AP courses.
-Students may begin earning high school credit in middle school through an accelerated program in mathematics.
-WWHS offers 13 Honors courses and 16 AP courses.
+There are also half-day programs available through the local Skills Center, where students can receive certifications.
+Students may also begin earning high school credit in middle school through an accelerated program in mathematics and Spanish.
+WWHS offers 9 Honors courses and 16 AP courses.

 Students also have the option of taking college courses through the following programs:

 Running Start: A state legislated program where qualified juniors and seniors can earn high school and college credit simultaneously through community college classes.
 All credits appear on the high school transcript.

 Enrichment Programs: Programs at Whitman College and Walla Walla University where students can earn college credit on a tuition-free basis.
 Credits do not appear on the high school transcript.

 Two students were designated as National Merit Commended Students last year.
 Over the years, WWHS has had many National Merit Commended Students and Finalists.

 The class of 2018 was comprised of 392 seniors.
 Approximately 25% of these students entered a four-year institution and 42% entered a two-year institution.

 RANK and GRADE EXPLANATION

 Grade point average and class rank are computed beginning with the fall of the freshman year and each semester thereafter through the eighth semester.
 A grade of “P” indicates credit has been earned, but the grade is not figured into the GPA.
 All GPA’s are un-weighted.

 The summary of scores for the Class of 2018 graduates, who took the ACT and/or SAT Reasoning Test in 2017-2018, is provided below: